Description

 Tillamook Head [COA ID: 003]

-This area includes Ecola State Park and surrounding 9 miles of coastline between Seaside and Cannon Beach.
-The area includes coastal Sitka spruce forest, eventually opening up to a grassy bluff.
-Sea stacks punctuate the long sweep of shoreline to the south.
-Offshore islands provide nesting and loafing areas for several species of seabirds.
+The Tillamook Head COA (16 mi2) extends along the Oregon coast from Tillamook Head to Arcadia Beach.
+This area includes Ecola State Park and contains 9 miles of coastline between Seaside and Cannon Beach.
+Habitat is generally coastal Sitka spruce forest, opening up to a grassy bluff along the coastline.
+Sea stacks punctuate long sweep …

 Trask Mountain [COA ID: 018]